 Common venting systems may be too large when an existing unit is removed.
-At the time of removal of an existing appliance, the following steps shall be followed with each appliance remaining connected to the common venting system placed in operation, while the other appliances remaining connected to the common venting system are not in operation.
+At the time of removal of an existing appliance, the following steps shall be followed with each appliance remaining connected to the common venting system placed in operation, while other appliances remaining connected to the common venting system are not in operation.

-- (a) Seal any unused opening in the common venting system. - (b) Visually inspect the venting system for proper size and horizontal pitch and determine there is no blockage or restriction, leakage, corrosion and other unsafe condition. - (c) Insofar as is practical, close all building doors and windows and all doors between the space in which the appliances remaining connected to the common venting system are located and other spaces of the building.
-Turn on clothes dryers and any appliance not connected to the common venting system.
+- a.
+Seal any unused opening in the common venting system. - b.
+Visually inspect the venting system for proper size and horizontal pitch and determine there is no blockage or restriction, leakage, corrosion and other unsafe condition. - c.
+Insofar as is practical, close all building doors and windows and all doors between the space in which the appliances remaining connected to the common venting system are located and other spaces of the building.
+Turn on clothes dryers and any other appliances not connected to the common venting system.
 Turn on any exhaust fans, such as range hoods and bathroom exhausts, so they will operate at maximum speed.

-- Do not operate a summer exhaust fan.
-Close fireplace dampers. - (d) Place in operation, the appliance being inspected.
+Do not operate a summer exhaust fan.
+Close fire place dampers. - d.
+Place in operation, the appliance being inspected.
 Follow the lighting instructions.
-Adjust thermostat so appliance will operate continuously. - (e) Test for spillage at the draft hood relief opening after 5 minutes of main burner operation.
-Use the flame of a match or candle, or smoke from a cigarette, cigar or pipe. - (f) After it has been determined that each appliance remaining connected to the common venting system properly vents when tested as outlined above, return doors, windows, exhaust fans, fireplace dampers and other gas burning appliances to their previous conditions of use. - (g) Any improper operation of the common venting system should be corrected so that the installation conforms with the latest edition of the National Fuel Gas Code, ANSI Z223.1.
-When resizing any portion of the common venting system, the common venting system should be resized to approach the minimum size as determined using the appropriate tables in Appendix G in the latest edition of the National Fuel Gas Code, ANSI Z223.1.
+Adjust thermostat so appliance will operate continuously. - e.
+Test for spillage at the draft hood relief opening after 5 minutes of main burner operation.
+Use the flame of a match or candle, or smoke from a cigarette, cigar or pipe. - f.
+After it has been determined that each appliance remaining connected to the common venting system properly vents when tested as above, return doors, windows, exhaust fans, fireplace dampers and other gas burning appliances to their previous conditions of use. - g.
+Any improper operation of the common venting system should be corrected so that the installation conforms to the latest edition of the National Fuel Gas Code, ANSI Z223.1, in Canada, the latest edition of CGA Standard

+B149 Installation Code for Gas Burning Appliances and Equipment.
+When resizing any portion of the common venting system, the common venting system should be resized to approach the minimum size as determined using the appropriate tables in Appendix G in the latest edition of the National Fuel Gas Code, ANSI Z223.1, in Canada, the latest edition of CGA Standard B149 In stallation Code for Gas Burning Appliances and Equipment.

 This unit has five venting options.
-They are: (1) conventional negative draft venting, (2) powered side wall venting, (3) horizontal DirectAire venting, (4) vertical DirectAire venting and (5) outdoor installation.
+They are: (1) conventional negative draft venting, (2) powered sidewall venting, (3) horizontal DirectAire venting, (4) vertical DirectAire venting and (5) outdoor installation.